This cake is very moist and tastes even better a day after it’s made. It is Pareve (non-dairy) and perfect for your Rosh Hashanah dinner menu.

 Tip 1: I highly recommend making this cake 1-2 days ahead of time.
 It will taste better, and the flavors will be stronger.
 Keep it in the fridge but serve at room temperature.

-Tip 2: Line your baking pan with parchment paper!
+Tip 2: Line your baking pan with parchment paper or heavily grease it.
 This step helps the cake to release easily from the pan.

 Tip 3: You can bake this cake in a bundt pan, mini loaf pans, or cupcakes.
 The critical thing to remember is not to fill the pan over 3/4 complete and to adjust the baking time.
 You will need less time for a wider cake.